acmcsufoss/js-workshop/README.md

 ## How to declare a function

 Let's create a function that prints a message to the console.
-Functions are useful calling the same code multiple times without duplicate code.
+Functions are useful for calling the same code multiple times without duplicate code.

 ```js
 function printGreeting() {